With more than 39 years in the nursing profession, Monica Diamond-Caravella has worked in several arenas of healthcare.

-Early in her career she worked in an in-hospital acute care and ambulatory oncology environment with nationally recognized physicians and scientists.
+Early in her career she worked in the in-hospital acute care and ambulatory oncology environment with nationally recognized physicians and scientists.
 Later, she worked in community-based and local volunteer organizations.

-Presently, as an assistant professor in the Department of Nursing, Monica's interests and expertise lies within the teaching/learning of community/public health nursing for both prelicensure and RN-BSN nursing students.
-Forging sustainable academic practice partnerships with a variety of local school districts and community based agencies using a service-learning framework, has enhanced clinical experiences for her students.
+Presently, as an assistant professor in the Department of Nursing, Monica's interests and expertise lies within the teaching/learning of community/public health nursing for both prelicensure and RN to BS nursing students.
+Forging sustainable academic practice partnerships with a variety of local school districts and community based agencies using a service-learning and applied learning framework, Monica has enhanced clinical experiences for her students.

 In addition, her collaborative alliances with several nurse educators from other nursing schools, and the local Asthma Coalition of Long Island, has added breadth and strength to a concerted effort to address the unusually high asthma burden in targeted high-needs communities across Long Island.
 This unique team of educators and public health professionals has become a model partnership that blends academia with clinical practice, with the ultimate goal of population health improvement.

-She holds a master’s degree in oncology nursing; a post-master’s certificate in nursing education; is a nationally certified asthma educator; and is in her final phase of her doctoral work, which focuses on the efficacy of utilizing an academic-practice partnership to provide an American Lung Association evidenced-based asthma self-management program.
-Called Open Airways for Schools®, the goal is to improve asthma self-knowledge in children living in high-needs communities.
-A logic model framework underlies the conceptual underpinnings of this academic practice partnership.
+She holds a a Doctorate of Nursing Practice degree; master’s degree in oncology nursing; a post-master’s certificate in nursing education and is a nationally certified asthma educator.
+Her doctoral work focused on the efficacy of utilizing an academic-practice partnership to provide an American Lung Association evidenced-based asthma self-management program, Open Airways for Schools® (OAS).
+The aim of the study was to determine if OAS improves asthma self-management skills and self-knowledge in children living in high-needs communities.
+A logic model framework underlies the conceptual underpinnings of this academic-practice partnership.

 Areas of Expertise (5)

 Industry Expertise (5)